EU AI Act for Energy Companies: Grid AI Compliance Guide 2026

 Operational AI Has Different Rules

-Predictive maintenance for equipment, demand forecasting, customer service chatbots, billing optimization—these support operations without managing critical infrastructure.
+Predictive maintenance for equipment—covered in the AI predictive maintenance compliance guide—demand forecasting, customer service chatbots, billing optimization—these support operations without managing critical infrastructure.
 They’re generally lower risk.
 Document them, but don’t expect the same obligations as grid management AI.
+Teams using AI demand forecasting compliance tools for load planning similarly fall into this lower-risk category.

 The distinction is control vs. support.
 AI that controls infrastructure is high-risk.
 AI that supports human decisions about infrastructure is usually not.